If there is one significant highlight to the Coalition’s first budget yesterday, it is the extension of rights for small businesses.

 - Terms lacking transparency.

-What to expect from these changes?
+What to expect from these changes as a small business?

 In essence, if you have a small business who deals with a big business under a standard contract, the legislative changes, once introduced, will allow your business more flexibility in relation to varying a standard contract.